Discover more from Polemics

-Transhumanism - The end result of everything.
-Either it’s transhumanism, or "human biodiversity" with advance technology.
+Transhumanism - The result of everything.
+Either it’s transhumanism, or "human biodiversity" with advanced technology.
 Asian-Aryanism (and biculturalism in general) is a healthy alternative to transhumanism, which is a subset of human biodiversity.
 Transhumanism is a result of accelerationism.
 There is no going back.
-Not even "larping as white nationalist" can save you now.
-Capitalism advocates larping (or mimetic theory) because we all become sedated consumers living out a life as a protagonist to an anime nobody is watching.
+Not even "larping as a white nationalist" can save you now.
+Capitalism advocates larping (or mimetic theory) because we all become sedated consumers living out a life as a protagonist in an anime nobody is watching.
 Yet queer culture advocates transhumanism and ignores this middle-class nihilism (ironically the elite queers are also larping as someone too).
-Queer culture must be incorporated with the radical politics today in order to see progress in the arts.
+Queer culture must be incorporated with the radical politics today to see progress in the arts.

 Trash-TV - A cultural anthropology show that showcases queers.
 In recent years, Danielle Bregoli, a queer featured on Dr.Phil, became a superstar.

-Trevor Brown - Controversial English artist that paints themes of Asian girls, children, violence, and sexuality.
+Trevor Brown - Controversial English artist who paints themes of Asian girls, children, violence, and sexuality.
 He lives in Japan with his Japanese wife.

 Trojan Horse - You could say all of this is a “trojan horse” to make racism cool.
-I am not playing your game, since you are also an ignorant trojan horse in controlled opposition.
-“Fashwave” is a trojan horse of getting “retrowave” fans into the alt-right.
-It’s really boring and you can see right through the lies if you are smart enough.
+I am not playing your game, since you are also an ignorant Trojan horse in controlled opposition.
+“Fashwave” is a trojan horse of getting “retro wave” fans into the alt-right.
+It’s boring and you can see right through the lies if you are smart enough.
 This scene is different because there is a dialogue as well as transgressive art to make you open to these new thoughts.

-Undercut hair style - A hairstyle that’s like a handsome man’s version of a mohawk.
-Also very popular with both feminist and the alt-right.
+Undercut hairstyle - A hairstyle that’s like a handsome man’s version of a mohawk.
+Also very popular with both feminists and the alt-right.
 Once was cutting-edge in the 90s, now it’s gay.

 Unpop - The Unpop Art Movement was formed by Shaun Partridge, Brian M. Clark, and Boyd Rice in 2004.
 Disbanded in 2010.
 Still revenant to their small circle.
 The next step in punk rock transgressive art.

-Vaporwave - A genre of music about post-music and the end of history though Japanese consumerism.
+Vaporwave - A genre of music about post-music and the end of history through Japanese consumerism.
 Often Asian-Aryan in detail, it is an excuse for dumb people to make music within an hour and sell cassettes for over $100.
-Vaporwave is often compared as the true “post-neofolk” genre, but shuns eccentrics and offensive subjects.
+Vaporwave is often compared to the true “post-neofolk” genre but shuns eccentrics and offensive subjects.
 Now the genre is filled with SJWs, basement nerds, and gamers.

 Verso Books - Also known as "New Left Books," a publication house dedicated to getting out all the "cutting-edge" creative writing philosophy from France and from around the world.